Family 'incredible grateful' for donation to help son get one step closer to walking

 He was inspired by his fond memories of picking fresh wild samphire growing on the backwaters and to serve with fish and chips for dinner during lockdown.

-When Taylor Wimpey learnt about Max’s condition, they were so inspired they decided to donate £1000 towards his ongoing physiotherapy costs.
+When Taylor Wimpey learned about Max’s condition, they were so inspired they decided to donate £1000 towards his ongoing physiotherapy costs.

 The NHS funded his operation for a new treatment called SDR, however the costs of the intensive physio aftercare is not covered by the NHS.